Shrad03/Texas-Hospitals--Research-Project/README.md

 # Texas-Hospitals--Research-Project
-In the project, it contains data analysis and visualizations of Texas Hospitals.
-Tools used are python in google collab and power BI.
+The project contains data analysis and visualizations of Texas Hospitals.
+You can see an analysis of reimbursement rates for outpatient care in hospitals in all over Texas.
+Tools used are Python in Google Collab and Power BI.
 Check out the link in the files to see the dashboard